-This section describes a last resort when your GR-1 refuses to boot or has become unstable.
+This section describes a last resort when your GR-1:

+- Refuses to update to a newer firmware, - Refuses to boot or has become unstable.

 Please only follow these steps if all else has failed.
 It may be that the internal storage, the Micro SD card located in the GR-1's Single Board Computer has become corrupted.
-So far, it seems that about 1% of the units has experienced this after 2 years.
-This would seem to suggest that some Micro SD cards are worse than others, or some get used way more often than others.
-All digital media wear over time, and SD cards are no exception.
-However, like with all products, some pieces may be more durable than others.
-This seems comparable to the issues experienced with light bulbs, for instance.
+So far, it seems that more than 5% of the units running 2.x firmwares have suffered from this at some point.
+There are 2 reasons for these: